khalalw/personal-blog/src/content/posts/afrotech-2019.md

 Going into the conference I didn't really know what to expect, but I was excited.
 Excited to be surrounded by Black intellectuals that are contributing to this industry we call "tech."

-Before the conference began, there was an opportunity for attendees to upload their resume in the Resume Book.
+Before the conference began, there was an opportunity for attendees to upload their resume in the resume book.
 This gave recruiters from partnered vendors a chance to look through prospective talent and invite them to networking events/mixers, and some companies were even hosting on-site interviews.

 They packed the conference line-up with amazing speakers which included: Charlamagne Tha God, Angela Rye, Hannibal Burress, Angelica Nwandu, and many more.